nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use Case: View all internship entries**
+**Use Case: List all internship entries**

 **MSS**

-1. The user requests to view all internship entries.
+1. The user requests to list all internship entries.
 2. HireMe shows all internship entries.

    Use case ends.